 A Custom Assessment is used to assess knowledge of particular skills, strands and/or standards.
 It can be administered frequently and is used to measure a small number of very specific skills or used broadly to measure a full nine-week period.
 It can also be administered as a pre- and post-test to measure learning gains.

-When creating the assessment, you can refine it by subject, grade, state standards or strand/skill.
+When creating the assessment, you can refine it by subject, grade, and/or state standard.
 An Individualized Learning Path (ILP) can be created for each student or the test can simply be used to assess knowledge.